Working with a VM created from a public image

 -

-You can find the pre-installed software passwords in the
+You can find passwords for pre-installed software in the

 /root/default_passwords.txt

 file.
-Only a superuser has read and write access to the file.
+Only a superuser has read and write permissions for the file.
 Get a list of passwords using this command:sudo cat /root/default_passwords.txt

-If a public VM image has no pre-installed software, there will be no passwords file provided.
+If a public VM image has no pre-installed software, there will be no password file provided.

 Using SSL

-To use SSL, generate an SSL certificate yourself and configure the web server to use it.
+To use SSL, generate an SSL certificate and configure the web server to use it.

-To create an SSL certificate, you can use Yandex Certificate Manager.
+To create an SSL certificate, use Yandex Certificate Manager.
 You can export the certificate and use it on the web server.

 Filtering network traffic

 At the cloud network level, security groups are used to filter the network traffic.
-To allow specific traffic for a virtual machine at the network level, configure a security group and associate it with the VM.
+To allow specific traffic for a VM at the network level, configure a security group and link it to the VM.